WA9ONY/Adafruit-Feather/README.md

 ### **Overview of the Adafruit Feather and FeatherWing Product Line**

 Adafruit’s **[Feather and FeatherWing](https://www.adafruit.com/category/943)** ecosystem is a modular, compact, and extensible platform for embedded systems development.
 The **Feather** boards serve as microcontroller development boards, while **FeatherWings** are add-on boards that expand their functionality.
+Adafruit Feather ecosystem is extensive with great documentation, [videos](), software libraries, learning guides, [Discord group](https://discord.com/channels/327254708534116352/330410763594498050), etc.

 ---